Loop Experience earplugs review

 Chris Barnes

-Chris is Louder's eCommerce Editor and has been a metalhead ever since he saw Machine Head play the London Astoria in '97.
-He manages buyer's guides on the site and it's his job to help you find the raddest merch, collectibles and music listening tech, and the best prices.
-He's spent many years testing gadgets and music gear - from turntables and headphones to electronic drum kits - for brands including T3, MusicRadar and Guitar World.
+Chris is Louder's eCommerce Editor and has been a metalhead ever since he saw Machine Head destroy the London Astoria in '97.
+He manages buyer's guides on the site and it's his job to help you find the raddest merch, collectibles and music-listening tech, at the best prices.
+Chris has spent over 10 years testing gadgets and music gear - reviewing everything from turntables, headphones and speakers to electronic drum kits - for brands including T3, MusicRadar and Guitar World.